Child development: Behavioral

-John B. Watson's behaviorism theory forms the foundation of the behavioral model of development 1925.
-Watson was able to explain the aspects of human psychology through the process of classical conditioning.
-With this process, Watson believed that all individual differences in behavior were due to different learning experiences.
-He wrote extensively on child development and conducted research (see Little Albert experiment).
-This experiment had shown that phobia could be created by classical conditioning.
-Watson was instrumental in the modification of William James' stream of consciousness approach to construct a stream of behavior theory.
-Watson also helped bring a natural science perspective to child psychology by introducing objective research methods based on observable and measurable behavior.
+John B. Watson's behaviorism theory forms the foundation of the behavioral model of development.
+Watson explained human psychology through the process of classical conditioning, and he believed that all individual differences in behavior were due to different learning experiences.
+He wrote extensively on child development and conducted research, such as the Little Albert experiment, which showed that a phobia could be created by classical conditioning.
+Watson was instrumental in the modification of William James' stream of consciousness approach to construct behavior theory.
+He also helped bring a natural science perspective to child psychology by introducing objective research methods based on observable and measurable behavior.
 Following Watson's lead, B.F.
 Skinner further extended this model to cover operant conditioning and verbal behavior.
-Skinner used the operant chamber, or Skinner box, to observe the behavior of small organisms in a controlled situation and proved that organisms' behaviors are influenced by the environment.
-Furthermore, he used reinforcement and punishment to shape in desired behavior.
+Skinner used the operant chamber, or Skinner box, to observe the behavior of animals in a controlled situation and proved that behaviors are influenced by the environment.
+Furthermore, he used reinforcement and punishment to shape the desired behavior.
 Children's behavior can strongly depend on their psychological development.

+Freud

+Sigmund Freud divided development, from infancy onward, into five stages.
+In accordance with his view that the sexual drive is a basic human motivation, each stage centered around the gratification of the libido within a particular area, or erogenous zone, of the body.
+He argued that as humans develop, they become fixated on different and specific objects throughout their stages of development.
+Each stage contains conflict which requires resolution to enable the child to develop.

 Other

-In accordance with his view that the sexual drive is a basic human motivation, Sigmund Freud developed a from infancy onward, divided into five stages.
-Each stage centered around the gratification of the libido within a particular area, or erogenous zone, of the body.
-He also argued that as humans develop, they become fixated on different and specific objects through their stages of development.
-Each stage contains conflict which requires resolution to enable the child to develop.

-The use of dynamical systems theory as a framework for the consideration of development began in the early 1990s and has continued into the present century.
-Dynamic systems theory stresses nonlinear connections (e.g., between earlier and later social assertiveness) and the capacity of a system to reorganize as a phase shift that is stage-like in nature.
+The use of dynamical systems theory as a framework for the consideration of development began in the early 1990s and has continued into the present.
+This theory stresses nonlinear connections (e.g., between earlier and later social assertiveness) and the capacity of a system to reorganize as a phase shift that is stage-like in nature.
 Another useful concept for developmentalists is the attractor state, a condition (such as teething or stranger anxiety) that helps to determine apparently unrelated behaviors as well as related ones.
 Dynamic systems theory has been applied extensively to the study of motor development; the theory also has strong associations with some of Bowlby's views about attachment systems.
 Dynamic systems theory also relates to the concept of the transactional process, a mutually interactive process in which children and parents simultaneously influence each other, producing developmental change in both over time.

-The "core knowledge perspective" is an evolutionary theory in child development that proposes "infants begin life with innate, special-purpose knowledge systems referred to as core domains of thought" There are five core domains of thought, each of which is crucial for survival, which simultaneously prepare us to develop key aspects of early cognition; they are: physical, numerical, linguistic, psychological, and biological.
+The "core knowledge perspective" is an evolutionary theory in child development that proposes "infants begin life with innate, special-purpose knowledge systems referred to as core domains of thought".
+These five domains are each crucial for survival, and prepare us to develop key aspects of early cognition, they are: physical, numerical, linguistic, psychological, and biological.